Course Descriptions - Science

 Recommended: C+ or better in Chemistry 11

-Chemistry 12 requires a solid knowledge of the principles of Chemistry 11 to investigate the following topics on a more advanced and demanding level: chemical kinetics, chemical equilibrium, solutions and solubility, acids, bases and salts and electrochemistry.
+Chemistry 12 is a course designed for those students planning on studying sciences at a post-secondary institution, and requires a solid knowledge of the principles of Chemistry 11 to investigate the following topics on a more advanced and demanding level: chemical kinetics; chemical equilibrium; solutions and solubility; acids, bases and salts and electrochemistry.
 The laboratory work includes qualitative and quantitative analysis.
-Emphasis is placed on problem solving (including a significant amount of mathematical analysis, graphing, use of exponents and logarithms - students need a scientific calculator) and on communication - description and analysis of experimental work as well as the student’s understanding of chemical concepts.
-A strong background in Chemistry 11, Math 11 and English 11 is recommended.
+Emphasis is placed on problem solving (including a significant amount of mathematical analysis, graphing, use of exponents and logarithms), and on communication - description and analysis of experimental work as well as the student’s understanding of chemical concepts.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
+A strong background in Chemistry 11, Math 11 (Precalculus) and English 11 is recommended.

 CHEMISTRY 12: HONOURS (MCH--12---H)